Fundamental rights in India

 The Fundamental Rights in India enshrined in part III (Article 12–35) of the Constitution of India guarantee civil liberties such that all Indians can lead their lives in peace and harmony as citizens of India.
 These rights are known as "fundamental" as they are the most essential for all-round development i.e., material, intellectual, moral and spiritual and protected by fundamental law of the land i.e. constitution.
 If the rights provided by Constitution especially the fundamental rights are violated, the Supreme Court and the High Courts can issue writs under Articles 32 and 226 of the Constitution, respectively, directing the State Machinery for enforcement of the fundamental rights.

 These include individual rights common to most liberal democracies, such as equality before law, freedom of speech and expression, freedom of association and peaceful assembly, freedom to practice religion and the right to constitutional remedies for the protection of civil rights by means of writs such as habeas corpus.
 Violations of these rights can also result in punishments as prescribed in the Bharatiya Nyaya Sanhita, subject to discretion of the judiciary.
 The Fundamental Rights are defined as basic human freedoms where every Indian citizen has the right to enjoy for a proper and harmonious development of personality and life.
-These rights apply universally to all citizens of India, irrespective of their race, place of birth, religion, caste or gender.
+These rights apply universally to all citizens of India, irrespective of their race, place of birth, religion, caste, sexual orientation or gender.
 They are enforceable by the courts, subject to certain restrictions.
 The Rights have their origins in many sources, including England's Bill of Rights, the United States Bill of Rights and France's Declaration of the Rights of Man.